parse-community/docs/Push.md

 ### GCM (Android)

-  By default, the hosted Parse service (parse.com) sends pushes to your Android app with its own GCM sender ID.
-With your Parse Server, this setup will no longer work.
-Instead, your Parse Server will send GCM pushes with its own GCM sender ID and API key.

   To get your GCM sender ID, enable GCM for your Android project in the [Google Developer Console](https://console.developers.google.com).
 Take note of your project number.
 It should be a large integer like 123427208255.
 This project number is your GCM sender ID.

   To get your GCM API key, go to the [Google developer credentials](https://console.developers.google.com/apis/credentials) page, and either create a new API key or reuse an existing one.

+  By default, the hosted Parse service (parse.com) sends pushes to your Android app with its own GCM sender ID.
+With your Parse Server, this setup will no longer work.
+Instead, your Parse Server will send GCM pushes with its own GCM sender ID and API key.
+You should register a GCM sender ID and update your app as soon as possible.
+Until users update, you can continue sending push notifications through Parse.com.

 ## 2. Configure Parse Server